Audrey-Teles/Django-Docker-Image/README.md

-# Docker Image for projects with Django and Mysql
+# Docker Image for projects with Django and MySQL